kseto06/QuantNet/README.md

   - [x] Linear

 <br>
 ⚠ <b>DISCLAIMER</b>: This project is still IN-PROGRESS and is still in an Alpha testing phase.
-I am currently still working on debugging and testing the framework and it is not ready to be implemented by users yet.
+I am currently working on debugging and testing the framework and it is not ready to be implemented by users yet.

 <br>
 <br>